bewchabbacc/docker-environments/sa_site/README.md

 In addition to the container, a Vagrant configuration is provided for launching the machine as a development environment.

+*Note: this docker image has the main source repository included as a Git submodule.
+The submodule must be initialized before the image can be built.
+The `setup.sh` script can take care of this for you, or you can initialize it manually.*

 Credentials Setup
 -----------------